vim/vim/README.txt

 CONTRIBUTING

-If you would like to help making Vim better, see the CONTRIBUTING.md file.
+If you would like to help make Vim better, see the CONTRIBUTING.md file.

 INFORMATION